jamieghassibi/spreadsheet_to_email/README.md

-#	Spreadsheet mail merge project for SOAR
+#	Spreadsheet mail merge project

 ##	Use